se-edu/addressbook-level3/docs/SettingUp.md

 --------------------------------------------------------------------------------------------------------------------

-## Setting up the project in your computer
+## Setting up the project on your computer

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**